TrevorEngland23/Precision-Firearms-SpringBoot/README.md

 File: about.css
    **LINES 1-99** -> Added CSS file for the about page to match the theme of the application.
 [Full Code](/src/main/resources/static/css/about.css)

+E.  Add a sample inventory appropriate for your chosen store to the application.
+You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.